Begusarai district: Transportation

 Barauni Junction is the major railway junction.
 Another major railway station is Begusarai.
 Begusarai is well connected by road to other parts of Bihar and the country.

 Railways

 Barauni Junction is one of the important stations in Bihar.
 It is a junction and is connected to India's main cities of New Delhi, Kolkata, Mumbai and Chennai via broad gauge routes.
 Begusarai railway station is located in Begusarai city.

 Roads

 National Highway 28 starts at Barauni and leads to Lucknow.
 National Highway 31 passes through the district and leads to Guwahati.
 Both National Highways have junctions here.
 It is also called Assam Road.
 Many small city buses pass through here.
 Begusarai district also has Rajendra Setu on the Ganges near Simariya, which was the first railroad bridge in independent India on the river Ganges.
-The first six-lane bridge is under construction in Begusarai on the Ganges in Simaria.
-It will be complete by October 2023.
+A six-lane bridge is under construction in Begusarai on the Ganges in Simaria.
+It will be complete by December 2024.